Channel Coding

 Calculates and returns the CRC based on the bitstream

-and the generator polynomial specified bypoly
+bitsand the generator polynomial specified bypoly.- Parameters:

-bits (numpy array) – A 1D or 2D numpy array of bits.
-If it is a 1D numpy array, the CRC bits are calculated for the given bitstream and a 1D numpy array containing the CRC bits is returned.
+bits (NumPy array) – A 1D or 2D NumPy array of bits.
+If it is a 1D NumPy array, the CRC bits are calculated for the given bitstream and a 1D NumPy array containing the CRC bits is returned.
 If

 The string specifying the generator polynomial.
 The following generator polynomials are supported.